troughton/Substrate/README.md

 ## What does a Render Pass look like?

 Here's an example of a draw render pass from our engine to draw debug shapes (wireframe outlines, points, and lines).
+It hasn't been cleaned up at all, so forgive the slight messiness.

 ```swift
 final class DebugDrawPass : DrawRenderPass {